 You qualify for FREE Effects/Embellishments based on the painting level you select:

-- Electrum: 1 free effect/embellishment
+- Tabletop Plus: 1 free effect/embellishment

-- Gold: 2 free effects/embellishments
+- High: 2 free effects/embellishments

-- Platinum and above: 3 free effects/embellishments
+- Display: 3 free effects/embellishments

 Lots of blood!

 A gory mess!